 What exactly is an abstract?
 In the world of grant applications, an abstract is essentially a summary of your idea, followed by your supporting information, budget, and any detail that supports your claim that your idea is good and should be funded.

-This year, we are trying something new by asking you to submit an abstract (or summary) of your idea before you even get started with the longer version of an application.
+We are asking you to submit an abstract (or summary) of your idea before you even get started with the longer version of an application.

 But what should your abstract include?
 We might say this could be compared to an essay or maybe even a research paper where you state your main idea (or thesis statement) and then follow up with supporting statements.
 Perhaps you might think of this as stating a hypothesis in geometry or chemistry.
 Either way, what we want here is to understand what your idea is, and why you think we should consider funding it.

 Your abstract should answer (at least) the following questions: